Kuixz/gartic-cellulart/README.md

 - A working autodrawer (more or less)
 - And more

-You're looking at the code for the BETA channel Subscribe to the stable RELEASE channel: chrome.google.com/webstore/detail/pjeenahidnpjaajbiidagnackjdhnlam or
+You're looking at the code for the BETA channel.

+Subscribe to the stable RELEASE channel: chrome.google.com/webstore/detail/pjeenahidnpjaajbiidagnackjdhnlam or